mercadopago/devsite-docs/guides/plugins/woocommerce/integration.en.md

 3. Enter your **test** and **production** credentials in the required fields.
 If you don't have this information, access the [Credentials](https://www.mercadopago.com.br/developers/en/guides/resources/credentials) documentation and follow the required steps.
 4. When finished filling in, click on _Salvar alterações_.

-With the credentials filled in, set up the business information.
+Set up the business information as shown in the next section once you fill in the credentials.

 ## Business information